Upcoming SEDA LAND Events

 Councils Need to Buy Better is the second in the CHAMPIONING THE LOCAL series of SEDA Land Conversations.

-This Conversation will highlight the role that local authorities of the critical role they can play in enhancing local economies.
+This conversation will highlight the critical role that local authorities play in enhancing local economies.

 The Scottish Government is committed to integrating social value and wellbeing into public procurement through not only the Procurement Reform (Scotland) legislation, but also the Scottish National Performance Framework strategy.